 Sadly, many born-again believers who have the Holy Spirit indwelling their hearts are not experiencing and manifesting the peace of God in their minds because they would not allow the Holy Spirit to control their minds.

-Fourth, it is walking by faith and not by sight.
+Fourth, being spiritually minded is walking by faith and not by sight.

-You are spiritually minded when you choose to be influenced, dominated or controlled by spiritual realities (the truths of God’s Word) rather than by physical realities (what you can see, hear, smell, taste, feel or touch in the natural).
+You are spiritually minded when influenced, dominated, or controlled by spiritual realities (the truths of God’s Word) rather than physical realities (what you can see, hear, smell, taste, feel, or touch in the natural).

-Although the presence of the Holy Spirit in your born-again spirit produces and makes available to you the peace of God, yet you may never get to experience, enjoy and manifest it in your mind, emotions and body if you allow your physical realities to influence, dominate and control you.
+Although the presence of the Holy Spirit in your born-again spirit produces and makes the peace of God available to you.
+Yet, you may never experience, enjoy, and manifest it in your mind, emotions, and body if you allow your physical realities to influence, dominate, and control you.

-The Lord Jesus was able to sleep well in the sinking boat despite the tempest because He was not dominated by His physical realities – things that were happening in the physical realm.
+The Lord Jesus slept well in the sinking boat despite the storm because He was not dominated by His physical realities – things happening in the physical realm.

-On the other hand, His disciples were restless, fearful and fretful because they were dominated by their physical realities – the things they could see, hear or feel in the natural.
+On the other hand, His disciples were restless, fearful, and fretful because their physical realities dominated them – the things they could see, hear, or feel in the natural.

-Similarly, despite being surrounded by the aggressive Syrian army with horses and chariots, yet Elisha was not restless, fearful or fretful like his servant with him because he was spiritually minded; he could see beyond the natural.
+Similarly, despite being surrounded by the aggressive Syrian army with horses and chariots, Elisha was not restless, fearful, or fretful like his servant because he was spiritually minded; he could see beyond the natural.

-Until Elisha’s servant’s spiritual eyes were opened so that he also could see beyond the natural he remained restless, fearful and fretful (2 Kings 6:15-17).
+Until Elisha’s servant’s spiritual eyes were opened to see beyond the natural, he remained restless, fearful, and fretful (2 Kings 6:15-17).

-Until your spiritual eyes are opened to see who you are now in Christ and what you now have in and through Jesus Christ, you will remain restless, fearful and fretful in the face of every challenge or opposition in life.
+Until your spiritual eyes are opened to see who you are in Christ and what you currently have in and through Jesus Christ, you will remain restless, fearful, and fretful in the face of every challenge or opposition.

 On the eve of His trial and crucifixion, the Lord Jesus Christ disclosed to His disciples the secret of experiencing peace or tranquility amid any storm in life.